RolandPheasant/DynamicData.Snippets/README.md

 ### Real world examples of Dynamic Data

 I have created several Dynamic Data in action projects which illustrates the usage of dynamic data.
-I encourage people who want to see real world examples of Dynamic Data to take a look at the following projects to see the capabilities of Dynamic Data.
+I encourage people who want to see these real world examples to take a look at the following projects to see the capabilities of Dynamic Data.

 Include are: